megan-grug/nature-adventure/README.md

 - Under 'Source' select 'None' and then 'Master Branch'.

 - This will create a copy of the original project repository.

+- You will need to create your own env.py file including the following variables: IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME, GOOGLE_API.

 *Cloning*